GASB 67 & 68 Implementation: Frequently Asked Questions

-The following FAQs have been compiled from feedback and questions we received during our live webinars in November and December 2013, and through our GASB dedicated e-mail address.
-These presentations, both the Executive and Operations Tracks, are available in the Employer's section of OPERS.org.
+The following FAQs have been compiled from feedback and questions we received during our live webinars in 2013, and from questions received through our GASB dedicated e-mail address.

 In 2015, members of the Employer Advisory Council received 2014 contribution information for their entity in the Schedule of Employer Allocations to reconcile to their internal records.
 We incorporated the questions asked during this test reconciliation process in the FAQs.

-We hope you find this information helpful as you implement these new standards.
+We hope you find this information helpful as you use the information provided to comply with these new standards.
 If you have any additional questions, please contact us at email@example.com.

 Thank you – Jenny Starr, chief financial officer

 How do I know if I prepare my financial statements in accordance with GAAP (Generally Accepted Accounting Principles)?

 What is an “Other Comprehensive Basis of Accounting (OCBOA)”?